 Nearly One Third of Rehab Facility Patients Harmed by Inadequate Care

-Posted by PKSD Law Firm on Jul 21, 2016 in Personal Injury News
+Posted by PKSD Law Firm on July 21, 2016 in Personal Injury

 A recent oversight study conducted by the office of the inspector general of the U.S. Department of Health and Human Services found that 29 percent of patients in rehabilitation facilities suffer some kind of harm during their stay, including medication errors, infections and bedsores.